 Pear puree, gin, and rosemary give this autumnal cocktail a crisp, woody sweetness, robust density, and sour, crackling effervescence.

-2 pears, such Bosch or Bartlett, peeled and pitted
+- 2 pears, such as Bosch or Bartlett, peeled and pitted

-2. Make the puree: Slice the pears and combine with lemon juice and rosemary in a blender.
+- To make the pear purée: Slice the pears and combine with lemon juice and rosemary in a blender.
 Blend until smooth; gently strain mixture through a fine-mesh sieve and discard any solids.
-You will have roughly 1 cup of puree, which makes about 5 cocktails.
-If not using right away, the puree can be frozen in an ice cube tray and then stored in an airtight contained in the freezer to be used for individual cocktails in the future.
+You will have roughly 1 cup of purée.
+If not using right away, the purée can be frozen in an ice cube tray and then stored in an airtight contained in the freezer to be used for individual cocktails in the future.

-3. Combine the puree, syrup, lemon juice, and gin in a cocktail shaker over ice.
+- To make the cocktail: Combine the purée, syrup, lemon juice, and gin in a cocktail shaker over ice.
 Shake vigorously until chilled.
 Pour into a High Ball or Rocks glass and top with a small splash of sparkling wine or soda water.
 Garnish with rosemary to serve.